U.S. Chamber Announces Corporate Citizenship Award Winners

 A photo gallery of the 2012 Corporate Citizenship Awards is available online.

-Additionally, the Association of American Chambers of Commerce presented their award for the Western Hemisphere Corporate Citizenship Award.
-Chosen from among a field of companies, trade associations, and American Chambers of Commerce with exemplary models of social and civic leadership in Latin America and the Caribbean, Coca-Cola Foundation of Ecuador (CCFE) is a non-profit organization created in 2000 by Coca-Cola of Ecuador and ARCA Continental.
-CCFE has focused its actions under the platform “Live Positively,” to make a positive difference in the world by ensuring sustainability as an integral part of everything they do.
+Additionally, the Association of American Chambers of Commerce in Latin America presented the Western Hemisphere Corporate Citizenship Award.
+Chosen from among a field of companies, trade associations, and American Chambers of Commerce with exemplary models of social and civic leadership in Latin America and the Caribbean, Coca-Cola Foundation of Ecuador (CCFE) won for its leadership on conservation efforts in Ecuador.
+CCFE has focused its actions under the platform “Live Positively,” to make a positive difference in the world by ensuring sustainability is an integral part of everything they do.

 The 13th annual Corporate Citizenship Awards presentation took place at the Ronald Reagan Building & International Trade Center in Washington, D.C. and overall recognized 20 leading corporate citizens as winners and honorees.

 BCLC is the U.S. Chamber’s resource and voice for businesses’ social and philanthropic interests.
 Its mission is to advance the positive role of business in society.